|

 Wilson.

-Seated L-R: Bob Goldham, Len Kelly, head coach James Skinner, Terry Sawchuck,
+Seated L-R: Bob Goldham, Len Kelly, head coach James Skinner, Terry Sawchuk,

 Ted Lindsay, Marty Pavelich.